 Here's a few trade school programs to consider if the cost of your education is a major determining factor to you.
 We’ve considered the potential salaries when choosing these career training options, since your potential earning power can be a factor when the time comes to pay off your debt.

 The program costs noted above are examples from our partner schools.
 Where you live, the cost could be more or less, depending on the actual length of the program you choose or other factors like required tools or other supplies.
-The average pay statistics shown above can be found on the official BLS website.
+The average pay statistics shown above can be found on the official BLS website (the Bureau of Labor Statistics).

 Financial Aid & Scholarships